-- 1. Elect a faculty chairperson and a secretary.
-The Chair of the Academic Affairs Committee will annually select a member of the Academic Affairs Committee of the Senate to serve a one-year term on the Academic Planning Committee.
+The Academic Affairs Committee will:

-- Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Section 2.6-R of the Senate Bylaws.
-Approved minutes will be forwarded to the Senate administrative clerk for permanent storage.
-Review all issues, including policies, procedures, and proposals, which are relevant to academics, and provide findings and recommendations to the Senate.

-- 3. Review proposed changes to the General Education Program and provide recommendations to the Senate.

-- 4. Monitor (jointly with the Student Government Association) the Academic Progress Alert System.

-- 5. Provide oversight of and receive reports from the following external committees of the Academic Senate:
+- 1. Follow the procedures of the Academic Senate Bylaws and the Open Meetings Act, including for public comment (Article V, Section 4.E), absences and vacancies (Article III Section 5), quorum (Article VI, Section 6.M), voting (Article VI, Section 6.O), and agendas (Article VI, Section 6.P). - Keep reasonably detailed minutes, including a reflection of the deliberative process involved in decision-making, and be in accord with Article VI, Section 6.S of the Academic Senate Bylaws.
+Approved minutes will be forwarded to the Academic Senate Office Administrator for permanent storage. - 3.
+Elect a chairperson from among its faculty members, and a secretary from among its student and faculty members. - 4.
+Select annually a member of the Academic Affairs Committee to serve a one-year term on the Academic Planning Committee.
+If no Academic Affairs Committee members volunteer, the Committee will forward the vacancy to the Executive Committee of the Academic Senate, who will seek volunteers among current Senators to be approved by the committee of the whole. - 5.
+Review all issues, including policies, procedures, and proposals, which are relevant to academics, and provide findings and recommendations to the Academic - 6.
+Review proposed changes to the General Education Program and provide recommendations to the Academic - 7.
+Monitor (jointly with the Student Caucus of the Student Government Association) the Academic Progress Alert System. - 8.
+Provide oversight of and receive reports from the following committees or panels: - a.

-- a.
 Academic Planning Committee

 - b.
 Council for Teacher Education

 - c.
 Council on General Education

 - d.
 Honors Council

 - e.
 Library Committee

 - f.
 Reinstatement Committee

 - g.
-Textbook Affordability Committee
+Undergraduate Curriculum Committee

 - h.
-University Curriculum Committee

-- i.
-University Hearing Panel
+Joint report regarding the University Appeals Boards and the University Hearing Panel

-- 6. Request each year that the Associate V.P. of Enrollment make a report to the Senate on all underrepresented students at ISU.
+- 9. Request each year that the Associate Vice President for Enrollment Management make a report to the Academic Senate on all underrepresented students at ISU.

-- 7. Other tasks as assigned by the Executive Committee of the Academic Senate.
+- 10. Perform other tasks as assigned by the Executive Committee of the Academic Senate.